-Individualized Education Program (IEP) includes students who were identified as having a disability through formal evaluations and met specific criteria as stated under the Individuals with Disabilities Education Act (IDEA) to be eligible for special education and related services by a team of individuals who developed an Individualized Education Program (IEP).
+Individualized Education Programs (IEPs) are for students who are identified as having a disability through formal evaluations and meet specific criteria as stated under IDEA.
+They are eligible for special education and related services provided by a team of individuals who develop IEPs for them.
+Students are identified as of December 1.